NERDngo/nerdsummit2020/README.md

 # BACKEND

-TBA: How the backend works goes here.
+See `/backend/README.md` for how the backend works.

 # WORKLOW AND DEPLOY